LangMem/mem4j/README.md

 ## DashScope Integration

-Java Mem0 now supports **DashScope** (通义千问) as a primary LLM and embedding provider, offering excellent Chinese language support and optimized performance for the Asia-Pacific region.
+Mem4j now supports **DashScope** (通义千问) as a primary LLM and embedding provider, offering excellent Chinese language support and optimized performance for the Asia-Pacific region.

 ### Quick Setup